JonKing93/DASH/gridfile/rename-sources.md

 title: "Rename Sources"
 ---

-# Warning: This page is currently under construction.
-Any and all information could be wrong.
-Proceed at your own peril!

 # Move / rename data source files

-When a data source file is added to a .grid file, its absolute file path is added to the .grid file's collection.
-If you move the data source or rename it, then the file path in the .grid file will need to be updated.
+By default, when a data source file is added to a .grid file, the relative path from the .grid file to the data source is added to the .grid file's collection.
+If you change the relative path to the data source file (by moving either the .grid file or the data source file without moving the other), then you will need to update the file path in the .grid file.

 <br>
 #### Check / update all data sources